andersonlribeiro/challenge/README.md

 method length | methods don't exceed 5-10 lines | 5
 class length | Not more than 100-150 lines | 5
-complexity | No multi level nested else ifs case switches | 10 global state | used and referenced as little as possible | 5 framework/library usage | using frameworks spring/rails/laravel or non trivial libraries | 10
+complexity | No multi level nested else ifs case switches | 10 framework/library usage | using frameworks spring/rails/laravel or non trivial libraries | 10